Madi O’ Carroll

 Madi is a graduate of Gaiety School of Acting full time course 2015.

-Madi just finished up with Game Theory’s MOOP as part of Dublin Fringe Festival 2019 which was listed as The Irish Times’ Top 9 Fringe Shows 2019 and was nominated for Best Ensemble Award.
+Madi performed in Game Theory’s MOOP as part of Dublin Fringe Festival 2019 which was listed as The Irish Times’ Top 9 Fringe Shows 2019 and was nominated for Best Ensemble Award.

 Previous to this Madi enjoyed a fantastic sell-out fortnight of Ali Hardiman’s new comedy Disconnected in The New Theatre in February.

 She travelled to Edinburgh Fringe Festival 2018 with Kit Thompson’s dark comedy The Threesome which played a successful week in Greenside Studios.
 She opened 2018 taking on the role of Tanya in The Granary Theatre’s February production of Punk Rock in January 2018.
 Previous theatre credits include a national tour of Dubliners Women in various theatres including Belfast’s Lyric and The Pavillion in Dun Laoghaire and The Spinning Heart, an adapted play from the award-winning novel by Donal Ryan which enjoyed a sold out run in The Gaiety Theatre following runs in both The Mill Theatre Dundrum and Smock Alley in early 2017.
 Madi doubled up as The Fool and Cordelia in King Lear and played Lady Capulet in Romeo & Juliet as part of the Gaiety School Shakespeare Programme which toured both rural and city Ireland, performed in Remember To Breathe as part of Tiger Dublin Fringe 2015 written and directed by Orla Murphy as well as the award-winning playwright Philip Doherty’s premiere of The Full Moon Hotel in Smock Alley Theatre.